Feeling fatigued…sad… unmotivated? Relief may just be a scent away.

 “Refresh” My Memory

 Smell perception is not only the sensation of the actual aromas, but also the experiences and emotions that are associated with these sensations.
-Fragrance is a form of sensory time-travel, transporting the wearer back to a specific time and place.
+Fragrance oil manufacturing is a form of sensory time-travel, transporting the wearer back to a specific time and place.
 Ultimately, a scent will evoke a positive response in a consumer simply because he or she has linked it with a positive experience in their life.

 Whether it is science or sentiment, uplifting scents have an absolute and unquestionable ability to cultivate amazing changes in our mind, body and, subsequently, in the world around us.